openshift-evangelists/wordpress-quickstart/README.md

 In this example the URL of the original for this source repository is used.
 If you have created a fork of this repository, ensure you use the URL for your fork.

 This will by default create an image which uses the latest version of WordPress available.
+The version of PHP used is dictated by the version of the PHP S2I builder you supply to the ``oc new-build`` command.

 Loading the Templates
 ---------------------